viamrobotics/docs/docs/getting-started/app-usage.md

 {{< figure src="../img/app-usage/location-secret-keys-drop-down.png" width="500px" alt="Screenshot of the list of secret keys that can grant access to a location displays in the location secret keys drop down menu of the Viam app." title="The Viam app displays the location secret keys that can be used to share a location." >}}

-Click the clipboard icon to copy a location secret key.
+Copy the secret key (*authentication token*) by clicking on the clipboard icon.

-Use this key in your code as an access token for the Robot or Signaling Service (App API).
+Click on the **Generate Key** button to generate a new key.

-You can add a new key to **Location Secret Keys** at any time, but you can only remove a key if there will be at least one other key remaining.
+Use this key in your code to authenticate access to the Robot or Signaling Service (App API).

 {{% alert title="Caution" color="caution" %}}
 Be cautious when using *location secret keys* in code.